ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ## Localization

-The CKEditor 5 component can be localized in two steps.
+The CKEditor 5 rich text editor component can be localized in two steps.

 ### 1. Loading translation files